isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/configure-app-in-laserfiche.md

 # Configure App in Laserfiche
 ## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE
 ### Prerequisites
-  - Have developer rights in your laserfiche account.
+  - Have developer rights in your Laserfiche account.

 ### Steps
 1. Open the [Developer Console](https://developer.laserfiche.com/developer-console.html).